 Editor’s note: This post was originally published on 8/31/16 and has been updated for accuracy and comprehension.

-This is the second blog in a series of articles covering web design for motivational speakers and authors.
+This is the second blog in a series of articles covering web design.

 Catch the full series here: